 Improving cost output

-Another method of cutting costs aims to improve the productivity of staff and services as a way to limit new costs.
-These approaches can be challenging and may require an upfront investment that could take several quarters to provide an ROI.
+Another method of cost-cutting for banking aims to improve the productivity of staff and services as a way to limit new costs.
+Mind you, these approaches can be challenging and may require an upfront investment that could take several quarters to provide an ROI.

 In an article from BankDirector.com that looked at six strategies for improving banks’ operating efficiency, staff productivity is highlighted as a major benefit.
 The article suggests financial institutions establish and develop staff performance metrics that help guide and motivate staff—reducing staff turnover and the costs that come with it.

-The article also looks at changing staff workloads as a way to cut down the total cost-per-interaction.
+Also, the article looks at changing staff workloads as a way to cut down the total cost-per-interaction.
 This requires a strong commitment from institutions since they must analyze their workflows and calculate ideal workloads.
 As staff becomes better able to handle more work, financial institutions can shift their time away from the costliest interactions (or simply reduce their total staffing).

 For example, the human resources required for a standard teller transaction are quite expensive.
 Changes, like adding self-service machines (like ITMs) to a lobby or providing tellers with cash recyclers to increase transaction speeds allow each teller to cover more customers/members.